VAlphonso/Election_Analysis/README.md

 # Election_Analysis

 ## Project Overview
-A Colorado Board of Elections employee has given you the following tasks to complete the election aufit of a lolcal congressional election.
+A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a local congressional election.

 ## Resources
 - Data Source: election_results.csv